GreyTeddy/searching_things/README.md

     - e.g. `https://www.google.com/search?q={{}}` to search the term on google
     - It can also be used multiple times if needed
       - e.g. `https://www.baidu.com/s?wd={{}}&oq={{}}`
-    - To add multiple pages at once you can use `,` as a delimiter
+    - To add multiple pages at once you can use `,` as a delimiter.
       - e.g `https://www.google.com/search?q={{}},https://www.baidu.com/s?wd={{}}&oq={{}}`

+## Installation

+- The extension is currently being reviewed, so availability on the chrome extension store is pending...
+- To install manually, you can find the release `.crx` package in the [Releases](https://github.com/GreyTeddy/searching_things/releases) page.
+- To install from source, you can download the source code and [Load Unpacked](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) from the root folder.

 ## Bugs/Feature Requests
 You can look at [Issues](https://github.com/GreyTeddy/searching_things/issues) for any bugs and feature request that exist already.